amanda/twarkov/README.md

 You'll see a markov-generated tweet each time you run the script.

 you can also tweak the ngram–```example.py``` uses 1 for more randomness, 2 (the default) works as well.

+## todo
+- still some issues with apostrophes in the middle of words
+- no conjunctions at the end of a tweet